austinborn/GuitarBuddy/README.md

 ## Running the tests

-To run the MIDI conversion program, follow these instructions:
+To run the MIDI conversion program, follow these instructions in the MIDI_to_Binary_Conversion directory:

-1.

 ```
-Required code...
+make
+./MIDIToBytes "songname.mid" "songname.csv"
 ```

 ## Authors